Anjulo/kaist_capstone_design1_2021/README.md

 KAIST 2021 Spring Capstone Design 1

 This is a repository for capstone design 1 Team B codes.
-Check the documents folder to know about the mission problem and presentation of our final solution.
+Check the [documents](.../documents) to know about the mission problem and presentation of our final solution.
 To download the package, write the command below in ~/catkin_ws/src terminal.
 ```console
 git clone https://github.com/Anjulo/kaist_capstone_design1_2021.git